Do you have tons of flip-flops and need a better storage solution?

 Step 5) It was now ready to be stained, painted, labeled and roughed up beach style.

-These steps are completely optional, but since flip flops represent summer and the beach to me I though it only fitting to give the flip flop bin some summer style.
+These steps are completely optional, but since flip flops represent summer and the beach to me I thought it only fitting to give the flip flop bin some summer style.
 For the stain I used Rust-Oleum in Dark Walnut and for the paint I used Deco Art Americana in Delicate and Refreshing.

 I stained the entire piece inside and out.
 After the stain dried I applied the two colors of chalk paint and painted random/semi strategic areas with each color, leaving areas of stain exposed.
 Once the paint dried I then applied white chalk paint over the entire piece inside and out covering the yellow and green/blue chalk paint.